 Please find a place that is quiet and private.
 I realize with children home from school that this may be difficult.
 Do the best that you are able.

 Gather in either headphones or earbuds with a microphone.
-If you do not have on, then your device microphone and speakers will work; however, it will be less private, and there will likely be more echo making it more difficult to hear one another.
+If you do not have one, then your device microphone and speakers will work; however, it will be less private, and there will likely be more echo making it more difficult to hear one another.

 When you click on the link to take you to Zoom, you will first enter a waiting room.
 This will be a good time for you to test your microphone and speakers.
-See the brief tutorial video if you have not already watched the longer video posted my home page titled "A message to clients regarding COVID-19 adjustments."
+See the brief tutorial video if you have not already watched the longer video posted on my home page titled “A message to clients regarding COVID-19 adjustments.”